standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## FHIR Export

 The FHIR export consists of profiles, extensions, value sets, code systems, examples, and other artifacts needed to create a FHIR IG.
-These are not the IG _pages_ themselves, but rather various definitions that underlie the IG presentation.
+These are not the _pages_ of the IG, but rather various definitions that underlie the IG presentation.
 You must run the [IG publisher](#creating-the-implementation-guide) to create the IG itself.

 The FHIR export appears in the /fhir subdirectory under the designated "out" directory.
 The directory contains further subdirectories for code systems, extensions, the IG (guide), the logical model (logical), profiles, and value sets.

-### Logical Model
+### Logical Model Export

-An optional part of the FHIR export, the logical model is an alternative representation of the CIMPL model, prior to mapping to FHIR Resources.
-The logical model closely follows the CIMPL definitions, but it is presented in a familiar FHIR-like format.
-Each entry as if it were a FHIR resource, rather than a profile.
-The logical model is expressed in terms of FHIR `StructureDefinition`s.
+The logical model is an alternative representation of the CIMPL model, expressed in a familiar FHIR-like format.
+The logical model closely follows the CIMPL definitions because it reflects the model _prior to_ mapping to FHIR resources.
+Each entry is presented as if it were a new FHIR resource, rather than a profile.
+The logical model is formally expressed as a set of FHIR `StructureDefinitions`.
+These definitions are distinguished from profiles because the names generated by the tooling end in `-model`.

-Because the logical model presents the model exactly as written, it is useful for review purposes.
-It can be checked for clinical relevance and sufficiency without introducing the additional ambiguity of how the clinical data model should map to a FHIR resource.
+Because the logical model does not entail the additional complication of mapping, it is useful for review purposes.
+The logical model can be checked for clinical relevance and sufficiency before making mapping decisions.

+An optional part of the FHIR export, the logical model can be turned on or off using the `includeLogicalModels` flag in the configuration file.

 #### _Logical Model Example_
 ![Logical Model Example](img_cimpl/logical-model-example.png)

 ## Model Documentation Export

 The model documentation provides another way to view the logical model.
 This view emphasizes the class hierarchy defined in CIMPL, the datatypes, associated constraints, and relationships between the classes (references).
 The panel in the upper left allows the user to filter on the namespace and (in SHR-CLI 6.6 and higher) the class type (Entry, Group, or Element).
 The right-hand panel shows details for the selected class, include the full set of properties and constraints.

-For many users, especially those with experience in object-oriented models, the model documentation is the fastest way to navigate around the model.
+For many users, especially those with experience in object-oriented modeling, the model documentation is the quickest way to navigate around the model.

 #### _Model Documentation Example_

 ![Model Documentation Example](img_cimpl/model-doc-example.png)

 ## Data Dictionary Export

+The Data Dictionary is an Microsoft Excel file containing a simplified, flattened list of model elements and value sets, extracted from the FHIR profiles.
+The spreadsheet has five tabs:

+* The first tab contains a key to the columns in the other tabs;
+* The second tab contains a list of the primary profiles and their descriptions;
+* The third tab contains a list of Must-support and required elements associated with those profiles;
+* The fourth tab contains a list of value sets used in the IG, and their descriptions;
+* The fifth and last tab contains a list of the codes and/or implicit definitions in those value sets.

+The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR profiles, but want the contents in list form.
+For many reviewers and contributors, this can be an easy-to-use format to facilitate discussion and feedback.

 ## JSON Schema Export

 (**TO DO: determine what to say here**)

 ## Creating the Implementation Guide

-The final step in the IG creation process is to run the **[FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)**.
+The final step in the IG creation process is to run the [FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
 This tool is maintained and owned by HL7 FHIR.

-At a command prompt, use one of the 2 options:
+Open a command prompt, change directories to the tooling directory, and use one of these two options:

-* **Option 1 (_if the defaults were used in running shr-cli_):** yarn run ig: publish
-* **Option 2 (_if not using defaults and specifying a directory in running shr-cli_):** java -Xms4g -Xmx8g -jar <_directory specified when running shr-cli_>/fhir/guide/org.hl7.fhir.publisher.jar -ig <_directory specified when running shr-cli_>/fhir/guide/ig.json
+* If you used the default "out" directory when running SHR-CLI:

+  $  `yarn run ig:publish`

+* If you used a different "out" directory:

+  $  `java -Xms4g -Xmx8g -jar /your/out/directory/fhir/guide/org.hl7.fhir.publisher.jar -ig /your/out/directory/fhir/guide/ig.json`

+**Note:** The IG publisher can take 15-30 minutes or even longer to run, depending on the size of the IG, and it takes _lots_ of memory.
+The yarn script above will allocate up to 8GB of RAM.
+A minimum of 4GB of RAM is recommended to run the IG Publisher tool.

+When the publisher finishes, the IG can be opened by running the following commands.

+* If you used default "out" directory:

+  $  `yarn run ig:open`

+* If you used a different "out" directory, by manually opening the file:

+  $  `/your/out/directory/fhir/guide/output/index.html`

+You now have your completed IG.

-By default, the FHIR IG Publisher will perform validation checks on the  StructureDefinition of specified FHIR profiles, value sets, and examples which reference any base resources or FHIR profiles.
-An output of these checks are found in the CIMPL output, *qa.html*.
+The FHIR IG Publisher performs numerous validation checks on the content of the IG.
+The output of these checks can be accessed through the "QA Report" link in the footer of the home page, or by opening the file `/out/fhir/guide/output/qa.html`.

 An example QA output is shown below:

 ![qa.html example output](img_cimpl/igpublisher_output.png)

 ## Appendix A: Error Messages